 I have shot ~10 fireworks shows over the past years and have experimented with various shutter speeds.
 If you are in a city with a large and dense fireworks display, a shutter speed of 2.0-4.0 seconds will often be able to isolate some of the bursts.

-I’ve also shot as long a 6-10 seconds which captures many more bursts in the scene.
+I’ve also shot as long as 6-10 seconds, capturing many more bursts in the scene.
 In very dense fireworks shows, this can lead to too many bursts in the shot, which may or may not be what you are after.
-In smaller shows, using a longer shutter speed may improve the shot by adding more bursts into one picture.
+In smaller shows, a longer shutter speed may improve the shot by adding more bursts into one picture.

 There is no right or wrong answer to shutter speed, and I encourage you to experiment somewhere in the 2″-10″ range.

-Given the brightness of fireworks, it is not necessary to have high ISO settings and something like ISO 100-320 should be sufficient.
-In fact, you want to make sure that you don’t overexpose the fireworks.
+Given the brightness of fireworks, it is not necessary to have high ISO settings, and something like ISO 100-320 should be sufficient.
+You want to make sure that you don’t overexpose the fireworks.
 Here is a rundown of the exposure settings I’ve used for the past few shows:

 - 1.6 seconds, f/8.0, ISO 250